lustoerk/playground/README.md

 - Disabled host-key-checking with ansible, so new hosts don't create a fingerprint missmatch error.
 It should rather be updated when new hosts are created instead of ignored

 # Journal
+## May 16
+- gcp is running out. starting the switch to aws and using terragrunt to manage both clouds
+- setup aws cli for sso login: activate identity center, create user, group and assign account access
+- setup ssh
+- install k3s
+- install k9s

 ## May 14
 - Use Service Account for Ansible
     -